||Trad, Alpine, 3 pitches, 500', Grade III

 Jim and I returned in October to place bolt above rappel belay station to access the highest arches above the belay.
 These are expanding arches flexed radically while bolting from the friends pressuring onto it.
 I got very angry at Jim for not telling me about the see sawing on granite friends and he said nothing knowing I was going too bolt it anyway and I vented at it being very cold.
 Too cold, we rappelled.

 Charlie and I returned in summer of 1987.
-Did C0 bolt move to climb giant (expanding too body weight) arches above (5.6+?) difficult too rate long run outs) it terminates at the base of the left side of 'The Ghost' roof for half a rope length off with that single bolt (exhilarating) for distance.
+Did C0 bolt move to climb giant (expanding too body weight) arches above (5.6+?) difficult too rate long run outs) it terminates at the base of the left side of 'The Ghost' for half a rope length up from that single bolt (exhilarating) for distance.
 Windy, Charlie was under dressed for the cliff and was getting hypothermia.
-I lowered off of a lost arrow I put in at the base of the ceiling (there was a large loose block under the ceiling of 'The Ghost' roof).
+I lowered off of a lost arrow I put in at the base of the Ghost arch ceiling (there was a large loose block under the ceiling of 'The Ghost' arch).
 We rappelled and did base climbs out of the wind.

 left of the Ghost Route and top of S.S.S. buttress.
 Choose which way to get there.
 4 options.